Assessing Tidal Marshes to Rank Resilience

 abstract background image with blue overlay

-A healthy tidal marsh has the ability to absorb excess water, protecting communities from flooding, maintaining cleaner water supplies, and providing important natural habitat for fish and wildlife.
-Unfortunately, marshlands face many threats, including development pressures and sea level rise.
-Deciding how to protect them requires the ability to compare marsh conditions across broad landscapes.
+Marshlands face many threats, from rising seas to ever-growing development.
+It’s important to protect them, because healthy tidal marshes provide numerous economic and societal benefits, including absorbing excess water, protecting communities from flooding, and maintaining cleaner water supplies, as well as providing important natural habitat for fish and wildlife.
+Deciding how to protect them requires the ability to compare marsh conditions across broad landscapes—a difficult feat.

 Comparison of unfragmented Southeast marshes (left) and developed marsh areas (right)